countable-web/ops-manual/sales/DISCOVERY.rst

 **Purpose**

-Our first job on a project is to create a clear shared vision to set the team up for rapid progress toward product-market fit.
+Our first job on a project is get everyone involved aligned on the project goal, and our discovery process is designed specifically to do that.
+This, and all our other processes are what we've found helps us deliver working technology to start delivering value as early as possible.

 **Scope**